f4b6a3/uuid-creator/README.md

 ### Random (version 4)

 The Random UUID is a simple random array of 16 bytes.
-The default random generator is SecureRandom, but any one can be used.
+The default random generator is `SecureRandom`, but any one can be used.

 ```java
 // Random using the default SecureRandom generator